 One key reason for Thales leadership in creating the tools for tomorrow’s more effective fighting force is its ability to combine technologies to create unprecedented performance.
 To take just one example, how do you give a soldier near ‘x-ray vision’ to ‘see’ what formerly was invisible and precisely target day or night?
 Thales does it by superimposing thermal images in Augmented Reality on classic vision.

-The tools that Thales is developing for the soldier on the ground also are lighter, more robust, more reliable and, provide more autonomy.
+The tools that Thales is developing for the dismounted soldier also are lighter, more robust, more reliable, frugal and collaborative to speed up the momentum of operations.

 Among the tools it is providing today and perfecting further for tomorrow are head-mounted information displays for laser-like focus on the essential, lighter and digitally-empowered rifles for rapid target acquisition and the ‘Sophie’ line of thermal imagers, making formerly ‘invisible’ objects capable of being targeted day and night.